-During outreach sessions, CCH offers practical information.
-This includes telling parents about a homeless child’s right to free transportation to school, or informing low-income adults of eligibility to apply for charity care from non-profit hospitals.
+During outreach sessions, CCH staff offer practical information.
+This includes telling parents about a homeless child’s right to free transportation to school, or informing low-income older youth and adults of eligibility to apply for health care through Medicaid.

-Through outreach, CCH involves homeless youth, parents and single adults in advocacy campaigns that create access and economic opportunities for people living in extreme poverty.
-These campaigns include the Fair Care Coalition, which urges state regulators to require tax-exempt hospitals to deliver adequate levels of charity care to indigent patients.
+Through outreach, CCH involves youth, parents, and single adults in advocacy campaigns that create access and economic opportunities for people living in extreme poverty.

 For more information, contact Director of Organizing Wayne Richard at (312) 641-4140.